ChiekoN/create-customer-segments/README.md

 I first explored the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 Afterwards, I preprocessed the data by scaling each product category and then identifying (and removing) unwanted outliers.
 With the good, clean customer spending data, I applied PCA transformations to the data and implement clustering algorithms to segment the transformed customer data.
 I researched and compared two algorithms, K-Means clustering and Gaussian Mixture Model clustering, then I chose the Gaussian Mixture Model for my clustering.
-Finally, I compared the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.
+Finally, I compared the segmentation found with an additional labeling and considered ways this information could assist the wholesale distributor with future service changes.

 ### Setting